DataDog/dd-sdk-reactnative/docs/advanced_configuration.md

 There may be situations where you want to wait before initializing the SDK.
 For example, when you want to use a different configuration based on the user role or to fetch the configuration from one of your servers.

-In that case, you can auto-instrument your app from the start (automatically collect user interactions, XHR resources, and errors) and record up to 100 RUM events before initializing the SDK.
+In that case, you can auto-instrument your app from the start (automatically collect user interactions, XHR resources, and errors) and record up to 100 RUM and span events before initializing the SDK.

 ```js
 import {